 Don't Buy Discount Cards

 Sounds good?
 Well, it depends.
-If you are truly on a budget, and wanting to avoid tourist traps then they will not be worth it, because you will spend more on them than you will save.
+If you are truly on a budget, you are likely to spend more than you save.

-This is not to say these discount cards are not worth it for some tourists.
-If you visit lots of the tourist attractions, take the sightseeing bus, and go in loads of the art galleries and museums, then these cards will save you money.
-For example, if you go into three or more paying tourist attractions each day, then the Vienna PASS is likely to be worth it for most visitors.
-The Vienna Card can also save you money if you use it enough, but not all of the discounts are that big, and it is one of those schemes that if you are not smart about it, you are likely to end up spending more just to make use of your discount.
-Before you buy either of these cards think carefully about how you want to spend your time in Vienna, and bear in mind that there is loads you can do in Vienna for free.
-I have described some of this below.
+These discount cards are worth it for some tourists.
+If you want to visit lots of the tourist attractions, take the sightseeing bus, and go in loads of the art galleries and museums, they will save you money.
+For example, if you go into three or more paying tourist attractions each day, then the Vienna PASS is worth it for most visitors.

-On arrival in Vienna airport, don't follow the signs to get the City Airport Train, go to platforms 1 or 2 and get one of the trains.
-Budget conscious travellers can save by getting the standard train. (either the S-bahn 7 - which is one of the network local Vienna train lines or one of the longer distance trains that stops off in Vienna (Wien Hauptbahnhof) before going further into the city.
+On arrival in Vienna airport, don't follow the obvious signs to get the City Airport Train, go to platforms 1 or 2 instead.
+Budget conscious travellers can save by getting the standard train. (either the S-Bahn 7 - which is one of the local Vienna train lines or one of the long distance trains that stops off in Vienna (Wien Hauptbahnhof) before going further out of the city).